quicwg/base-drafts/draft-ietf-quic-invariants.md

 * QUIC endpoints change the version they speak if they are sent a Version Negotiation packet

-* The version field in a QUIC long header is the same in both directions
+* The Version field in a QUIC long header is the same in both directions

+* A QUIC packet with a particular value in the Version field means that the corresponding version of QUIC is in use

 * Only one connection at a time is established between any pair of QUIC endpoints